ChimeHQ/Neon/README.md

 An implementation of the `TextSystemInterface` protocol for an `NSTextContainer`-backed `NSTextView`.
 This takes care of the interface to `NSTextView` and `NSLayoutManager`, but defers `Token`-style translation (themes) to an external `AttributeProvider`.

+### TextViewHighlighter (macOS only)

+A pretty minimal implemenation that makes it easy to connect an `NSTextView` with a `TreeSitterClient`.
+This could be a a good way to get going quickly, or just to see how the parts fit together.

 ### TreeSitterClient

 This class is an asynchronous interface to tree-sitter.
 It provides an UTF-16 code-point (`NSString`-compatible) API for edits, invalidations, and queries.
 It can process edits of `String` objects, or raw bytes.
 Invalidations are translated to the current content state, even if a queue of edits are still being processed.
 It is fully-compatible with reading the document content lazily.